LeanneChan/Gentrification-Trends-In-NYC/_posts/2019-12-13-ConstructionPermits.md

 ## A GIF of Construction Permits 1989-2019 in New York City

-A rise in construction permits is a good indicator of gentrification as areas under gentrification are likely to see a spike in renovations and constructions of new buildings.
+A rise in construction permits is a good indicator of gentrification as areas under gentrification are likely to see a spike in renovations and the construction of new buildings.
 Data was taken from the [Department of Buildings](https://data.cityofnewyork.us/Housing-Development/DOB-Permit-Issuance/ipu4-2q9a).
 Given the large dataset of 3.62Million points, [Dask](https://dask.org/) was used to load the data and [Datashader](https://datashader.org/) was subsequently used to create a map of points of permits for each year from 1989-2019.

 ![GIF]({{site.url}}{{site.baseurl}}/assets/images/permits_89_19.gif)